Jinnngw/DroneSystem/README.md

 - **Package Delivery System:** Drones simulate the process of picking up and delivering packages amidst various challenges.
 - **Package Stealing Ability:** Car pirates can intercept and steal packages, adding complexity to the drone deliveries.
 - **Real-Time Notifications:** Uses the Observer Pattern to inform users of significant events like drone progress, human movements, and car actions, displayed in a notification bar.
 - **Interactive User Interface:** Provides a platform for users to observe and interact with the simulation.
 Users can schedule deliveries and observe specific entities in the model.
+Users can also add humans and cars with buttons located below the "Schedule Delivery" button.

 ### **UML Diagrams:**
 Below are the UML diagrams representing the architecture and design patterns used in our simulation.